vgraveto/knx-datasets/README.md

 - IC - the invalid context attack

 In all situations, the raw capture files will be provided, in PCAP format.
-The files in CSV format with the data augmentation, which in addition to the enrichment information also contains a classification field name \textit{tagret}.
+The files in CSV format with the data augmentation, which in addition to the enrichment information also contains a classification field name *tagret*.
 There is a one-to-one relationship between packets in PCAP format and CSV format.
 When necessary, there will be an additional extension in the filename to indicate the poison density in the file **\_1**, **\_5** or **\_10** (respectively for 1\%, 5\% and 10\%).